Ultimate Guide to Golf Handicaps: Understand & Calculate Yours

 An official Handicap in golf is recognized by the World Handicap System.
 The USGA, R&A, and other governing bodies established the WHS to standardize the Handicap system around the world.

 An unofficial Handicap would be anything not recognized by the WHS.
 There are plenty of apps and websites that allow you access to a free Handicap tracker.
-While they may use the same formula, it’s not associated with the WHS so it will be deemed as unofficial.
+While they may use the same formula, it’s not associated with the WHS so it will be deemed unofficial.

 How to Calculate Your Own Handicap